foundersandcoders/Node-Shell-Workshop/LESSON2.md

 Let's break this down a bit more.

 `streams` have a method `stream.on('event', function () {})`.
-What it does is subscribes the specified function to the specified event, so that it will be executed every time the event occurs.
+What it does is subscribes the a function to the specified event, so that it will be executed every time the event occurs.

 You've already done something very similar in your client-side code with:

 `element.addEventListener('click', function () {})`

 Here `element` is the target, `click` is the type of event, and `function` is the callback.
 Every time the element is clicked on, the code in the function will be executed.
-'When this happens , do this.'

 Similarly, with: